 Editor’s Note: The Windshield Repair Forum is a hub for opinion, ideas, comments, venting, questions about windshield repair and headlight restoration, business, and sometimes just life in general.
-A recent question posted to the forum led to us doing some testing on the topic of drying out a break and the results were surprising.
+A recent question about drying a windshield break, posted to the forum led to us doing some testing on the topic of drying out a break and the results were surprising.

 The discussion centered on the pros and cons of various tools used to heat glass and remove the moisture including blow dryers, a moisture evaporator, and heat guns.
 The question that got it all going was, “…have you ever measured the heated area by a [moisture evaporator] right away after heating about 20 seconds?
 What was the temperature you measured?”